EyuelMathewos/crud-nextjs/README.md

 - Error notifications when operations fail.
 - Success notifications using Material UI's Snackbar.

-First, run the development server:
+TO run the development server:

 ```bash
 npm run dev